 I laid my fork down on the dinner table and leaned forward.

-“Olivia, why do you stare at me all the time?
+“Olivia, why do you stare at me so?
 What on earth are you thinking?
-It’s unnerving.”
+It’s disconcerting.”

 “Olivia, why are you staring at me?”

-Then, with a soft voice absent of guile, Olivia said, “Because you’re so pretty.”
+Then, with a soft voice absent of guile, Olivia smiled sweetly and said, “Because you’re so pretty.”